Go Back

 Easy Drop Scones Recipe| Quick Breakfast Recipe.
 No Mixer Needed

-This Drop Scones recipe is an easy go-to breakfast recipe that you can whip up in a giffy and have it ready to serve in no time!
-This is one I turn to on short notice.
-It's also very delicious!
-I'm certain you'll enjoy this Drop Scone recipe when you try it.
+This homemade Drop Scones recipe is a go-to easy and quick breakfast recipe that you can whip up in a jiffy and have it ready to serve in no time!
+These are soft and fluffy scones I turn to when I need something quick.
+The scones are also very delicious!
+I'm certain you'll enjoy them when you try the recipe.

 Prep Time 5 minutes